 1. Forward Fold - One of the most basic, yet beneficial stretches is the forward fold.
 You can perform this stretch sitting or standing.
 We love this stretch because it’s easy to execute (just bend forward as far as you can while keeping your back straight) and it has a ton of health benefits including: relieving tension in the spine, reducing stress and anxiety, improving digestion, lowering blood pressure, easing symptoms of menopause, asthma, and can even help with sinusitis.

 2. Butterfly Stretch - This stretch is done by sitting down with your knees bent, facing outward and your feet together.
 Grab your feet and try to push your knees down.
 This stretch is beneficial for stimulating the reproductive and digestive organs.
-It’s also great for relieving stress and tiredness.
+Also, this stretch relieves stress, anxiety, and tiredness.

 3. Child’s Pose - The child’s pose is done by sitting on your feet and bending forward.
 This is a great mid-day pose that will help digest your lunch and calm you down for the rest of the day.